-- Optimize the mobile experience for users by employing mobile-first user interface design. - Implement Visualforce pages so that mobile users can access them from the navigation menu or action bar in Salesforce1, from a record, or from the publisher in the full Salesforce site. - Create a Visualforce custom action to make a Visualforce page available from the action bar in Salesforce1 or from the publisher in the full Salesforce site. - Create a canvas custom action to make a Force.com Canvas app available from the action bar in Salesforce1 or from the publisher in the full Salesforce site. - Give users access to functionality in the feed and embed a canvas app in the Chatter feed. - Leverage existing logic in custom actions by calling them from the API. - Extend the Salesforce1 user interface by creating Lightning Pages. - Implement development best practices when extending Salesforce1.
+- Optimize the mobile experience for users by employing mobile-first user interface design. - Implement Visualforce pages so that mobile users can access them from the navigation menu or action bar in Salesforce 1, from a record, or from the publisher in the full Salesforce site. - Create a Visualforce custom action to make a Visualforce page available from the action bar in Salesforce1 or from the publisher in the full Salesforce site. - Implement development best practices when extending Salesforce1.